 Technology specialists at Wolf Greenfield pursue one of two tracks:

 • Patent Attorney Track: After at least one year with the firm gaining valuable on-the-job experience, we anticipate that you will enroll in a part-time law school evening program.
 The firm supports your education by reducing your billable hour requirement and covering the cost of tuition and books.
 The part-time law school program typically takes four years to complete.
 Upon graduating, taking the bar exam, and being admitted to practice law, you will transition to the role of Associate.

 • Patent Agent Track: On this track, you will enjoy the same types of challenging work and professional development opportunities, with a reduced billable hour requirement.
 Your training and on-the-job experience will help you develop your career as a seasoned Patent Agent.
 The opportunity to participate in the firm’s law school program will not be offered to someone in this position.

-We are accepting applications in our Boston and New York offices in the following practice groups: Biotechnology, Electrical & Computer Technologies (ECT), Mechanical Technologies, and Chemical & Materials Technologies (CMT).
+We are accepting applications in our Boston and New York offices in the following practice groups: Biotechnology, Electrical & Computer Technologies (ECT), Mechanical Technologies, and Pharmaceutical.

-An advanced degree is required for the Biotechnology and Chemical & Materials Technologies practice groups.
+An advanced degree is required for the Biotechnology and Pharmaceutical practice groups.

 The Electrical & Computer Technologies practice group considers applicants at all degree levels.